EGI-Federation/documentation/content/en/providers/check-in/sp/_index.md

   `https://aai.egi.eu/LoA#Substantial`
 - **High**: Substantial + multi-factor authn (not yet supported, TBD):
   `https://aai.egi.eu/LoA#High`

+Moreover, EGI Check-in follows the [REFEDS Assurance framework (RAF)](https://wiki.refeds.org/display/ASS/REFEDS+Assurance+Framework+ver+1.0).
+The EGI Check-in conveys any RAF values provided by the IdP directly to the SP, through the aforementioned methods.
+Furthermore, Check-in will append into the User's profile any additional LoA, if the user is eligible for it.
+For example, a user having a Verified Email is eligible for the RAF value ```https://refeds.org/assurance/IAP/low```

 Some EGI SPs have been configured to provide limited access (or not to accept at all) credentials with the Low LoA.